jackykang061233/ML/信用卡冒用/README.md

 * prediction

 # File usuage:
+## model/: Model training, prediction, feature engineering, config, basically every detail of the model
-model/: Model training and prediction train.py: Train the model using preprocessed data. predict.py: Use the trained model from train.py to make predictions and store the final predictions in final_prediction.csv. test/: Unit tests for every basic function test_validation and test_prediction still produce errors. requirements.txt: Required packages. main.py: Execute the entire training and prediction process.
+train.py: Train the model using preprocessed data. predict.py: Use the trained model from train.py to make predictions and store the final predictions in final_prediction.csv.
+## test/: Unit tests for every basic function
+test_validation and test_prediction still produce errors.
+requirements.txt: Required packages.
+main.py: Execute the entire training and prediction process.